-Plaintiff complains that its clients are withdrawing or considering withdrawing work in light of the Executive Order, Compl. ¶ 130, but such injuries face a significant traceability issue.
+Plaintiff vaguely complains that the Executive Order "disrupt[s] the Firm's relationships with clients and harm[s] the Firm's business prospects."
+Compl. ¶ 147.
+In fact, the Complaint lacks specifics as to any client or clients that have left the Firm, and it asserts no particularized injury as a result of the EO.
+See id. ¶ 172 ("even if Susman Godfrey wishes to keep associating with such clients, its ability to do so has been severely impaired").
+Thus, Susman faces a significant traceability issue.
 See Doe v.
 Apple Inc., 96 F.4th 403, 409 (D.C.
 Cir.
 2024) (traceability requires a "causal connection between the assertedly unlawful conduct and the alleged injury").
-Section 3 only "terminate[s] any contract . . . for which Jenner has been hired to perform any service."
-EO 14230 § 3(b)(i).
-Plaintiff, for its part, never alleges in the complaint that it was "hired to perform any service" under any government contract, nor does it allege a direct nexus between the termination of a client relationship and the cancellation of any specific contract.
+Section 3 only "terminate[s] any contract . . . for which Susman Godfrey has been hired to perform any service."
+EO 14263 § 3(b)(i).
+Plaintiff, for its part, never alleges in the Complaint that it was "hired to perform any service" under any government contract, nor does it allege a direct nexus between the termination of a client relationship and the cancellation of any specific contract.
 There is thus a significant factual predicate missing from the Complaint that connects the Executive Order to any injury this Court can remedy.
 See Apple, Inc., 96 F.4th at 409 (no standing when the "chain of causation" "result[s] from the independent action of some third party not before the court").
-Plaintiff further runs into standing problems as to its own contracts.
-Plaintiff never alleges that the Government is currently contracting for Plaintiff's services, or that Plaintiff ever intends to bid for any government contract.